cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 - to make logs persistent and available for later use and analysis; and

-- to use a pluggable system that can be adapted for individual requirements at both the application and cluster levels.
+- to use a system that can be adapted for individual requirements at both the application and cluster levels.

 Logging Framework